His Majesty's Theatre, Perth: 21st century

 The theatre was named a State Heritage Icon in December 2004, and since February 2001 has housed a Museum of Performing Arts.

-In 2004 the theatre celebrated its centenary; events included the publications of David Hough's volume of history.
+In 2004, the theatre celebrated its centenary; events included the publications of David Hough's volume of history.
 In 2006 the theatre became twinned with the only other remaining theatre of the same name in the world, His Majesty's Theatre in Aberdeen, Scotland.

 The theatre is believed to be the only remaining working Edwardian theatre in Australia, and is presently managed on behalf of the Perth Theatre Trust by AEG Ogden, which also manages the Perth Concert Hall.

 In 2008, Savcor (a company which specialises in restoration techniques for concrete and steel) was contracted to do a detailed survey of His Majesty's Theatre.
 This survey revealed a number of defects on the façades that potentially rendered it unsafe.
 In 2010, a project involving the restoration of damaged cornices and corbels was carried out.
 Damaged decorations were replaced by using modern repair mortars which produced perfect reproductions.
 Mick Summers was in charge of crafting the ornate flowers around the façade.
 This was achieved with the help of latex moulds which were taken from the original form.
 Due to structural deterioration, many of the balconies had to be rebuilt completely.
 The balconies' many features, including clamshell base, curved profile and plaster features, required many different processes to recreate the original.
 Both latex moulding and traditional construction techniques were used to make sure the balconies remained durable.

 In December 2021, renovation work began to reinstate external balcony structures and return the 118-year-old building to its original façade.
-The Perth Theatre Trust said restoration of the balconies to their original splendour and upgrades of foyers would ensure the theatre remained a viable entertainment venue for future generations: "The extensive renovation will improve patron experience by enhancing the theatre’s main entrance and street precinct character; and extending internal foyer spaces to make them more accessible and functional".
+The Perth Theatre Trust said restoration of the balconies to their original splendour and upgrades of foyers would ensure the theatre remained a viable entertainment venue for future generations: "The extensive renovation will improve patron experience by enhancing the theatre's main entrance and street precinct character; and extending internal foyer spaces to make them more accessible and functional".
 The canopy was removed and replaced with two levels of balconies designed to reflect Wolfe's intent.
 The balconies were constructed in sections and craned into place.
-They are more complex than the originals and can accommodate a variety of uses.
 The works were completed at the end of 2022.